 But other factors won’t be held static.
 For a start there would be a decoupling of the labour and housing markets which would increase vendor-side competition in the housing market, since there would be a greater number of people who could quit their current job and move where housing is cheaper.
 This would compliment and overlap with the existing trend towards remote work.
 The increased spending power and arrival of new customers in country towns would then create more employment opportunities, making them even more attractive relative to the city.
-It would of course put upward pressure on regional house prices, but across the whole economy the spread of demand would lessen pressure on city markets.
+It would of course put upward pressure on regional house prices, but the spread of demand would lessen pressure on city markets.

 In Australia we’ve recently got a sense of the short term limits of this effect, as the pandemic increased city-to-country transitions, especially along the east coast, causing house prices in regional areas to rise, often pricing out locals.
 But in the longer term new housing stock could easily be added in these areas — at lower cost than in the cities.

 But there are other factors lurking behind those rural price hikes, the same factors which prevented a collapse of house prices in the city, despite the biggest economic contraction on record.

 Part of it is the Jobkeeper wage subsidy and increased Jobseeker unemployment payments, and the government allowing people to access up to $20k of their retirement funds, and directly incentivising home building and improvement (my family and I were recently evicted so my landlord could renovate, which the government was incentivising to the tune of $25k).